jparkhouse/project_euler_rust/README.md

-A rust project solving project euler problems.
+A rust project template for solving project euler problems.

 Use commands to help manage the problems:
 - `cargo scaffold <n>` - generates a file for solving problem <n>, complete with url link, skeletal function, and test
 - `cargo solve <n>` - runs the solution for the given problem <n>
 - `cargo all` - runs all solved solutions
 - `cargo time <n> <iters>` - times the solution to problem <n>, with an optional <iters> parameter (defaulting to 100) to specify how many runs

+**My Problem 32 solution as an example of how the template works.
+If you do not care for spoilers, feel free to delete `./project_euler/src/bin/problem_032.rs`.**